The History of Rotary Shaft Seals: When, Who, and Why?

 Rotary Shaft Seals (Radial Shaft Seals) differ not only in materials but also in their construction, which influences their sealing properties.
 Here are the main types:

-• A (AO) – Single Lip Shaft Seal Without Tension Spring
+• A (SC) – Single Lip Shaft Seal Without Tension Spring

 Consists of a single sealing lip that contacts the shaft.
 Used in simple applications with low pressure and contamination levels.
 The AO type is primarily designed for sealing fluids in environments with minimal contamination.